What is cyber threat intelligence?

 Reporting

-Reports are collated and delivered to stakeholders to effectively communicate the nature, urgency, and span of threats, including next steps or the mitigation applied.
+Reports are collated and delivered to stakeholders to effectively communicate the nature, urgency, and span of cyber threats, including next steps or the mitigation applied.

 Continuous improvement